pawurb/WaitForIt/README.md

 - *"Display a tutorial screen only when user launches an app for the first time."*
 - *"Ask user for a review, but only if he installed the app more then two weeks ago and launched it at least 5 times."*
 - *"Ask registered user to buy a subscription once every 3 days, but no more then 5 times in total."*
+- *"Ask user to share some content on Facebook, if he did not do it since 4 days."*

 Dealing with this kind of logic usually involves manually saving data to `UserDefaults` and has to be redone from scratch for each scenario.